Fraunhofer-IMS/riscv_lab/vivado/README.md

 * [API reference](https://stnolting.github.io/neorv32/sw/files.html)
 * [example programs](https://github.com/stnolting/neorv32/tree/main/sw/example)

+> [!IMPORTANT]
+> The NEORV32 online documentation always shows the current status of the upstream repository.
+However, due to updates and fixes, this may no longer match the NEORV32 version used in this lab.
+In the `docs` folder, you will therefore find a copy of the data sheet and user guide specifically for the version used here.

 See the official [RISC-V ISA specification](https://github.com/riscv/riscv-isa-manual/releases) for more information regarding the instruction set architecture.